rppradhan08/natural-language-processing/NER based Resume Parser/README.md

    **Remark:** Here dev.spacy denotes the test data i.e. used for model evaluation

-6. Evaluate model performance on Unseen data.
+6. Evaluate model performance on unseen data.